bloodstiller/bruteforcer/README.md

-# Tomcat Manager/Host-Manager Brute Forcer
+# Web Application Brute Forcer for Tomcat and Jenkins

-This Python script is designed to perform credential brute-forcing attacks against Tomcat's manager or host-manager pages.
-It systematically attempts to authenticate using combinations of usernames and passwords provided in separate files.
+This Python script is crafted to conduct credential brute-forcing attacks on web applications such as Tomcat's manager or host-manager pages, and Jenkins.
+It attempts authentication using combinations of usernames and passwords from provided files.

 ## Features